 Over twenty years the managed fund would grow to £5,112 and the tracker would be worth £6,728.
 So the extra 1.5% a year results in a 24% bigger pot for you and that’s only on a £1,000 figure.

 If you’re thinking of transferring from a defined contribution scheme, you should ask your scheme administrator or pension provider for a transfer value.
 This is the amount that the scheme will pay to the new pension provider (check if the transfer value is lower than the accumulated value).

 Also check to see if there are any charges arising if you transfer, or if you will lose any guarantees.

-Before transferring you should consider seeking independent financial advice to check that a transfer is in your best interests.
+Before transferring you should consider seeking Independent Advice/Review with a pension specialist to check that a transfer is in your best interests.
 Initial discussion should be without obligation/free.
 Agree in advance what they will do for you and what their costs are before proceeding on anything.